davi-ao/modeling-texts-with-networks/code/README.txt

 Authors: Davi Alves Oliveira and Hernane Borges de Barros Pereira

-"This script was developed and used for the study reported in the article “Modeling texts with networks” submitted to The European Physical Journal B (https://epjb.epj.org/) in 2024.
+This script was developed and used for the study reported in the article “Modeling texts with networks” submitted to The European Physical Journal B (https://epjb.epj.org/) in 2024.
 The abstract and keywords of the article can be found below.
 The script uses data from the Open American National Corpus